mocaccinoOS/website/content/en/docs/Desktop/Luet/repositories.md

 $ sudo luet install repository/mocaccino-community-stable
 ````

+The [community repository](https://github.com/mocaccinoOS/community-repository?tab=readme-ov-file#-community-repository) is maintained by the community and users can participate by requesting packages or even make a pull request to contribute.

 ## Using development repositories for testing

 Development isos that have the `-dev` suffix have the development repositories pre-installed.
 The -dev ISOs